aiven/devportal/docs/products/opensearch/howto/opensearch-search-and-python.rst

 Write search queries with OpenSearch® and Python
 ================================================

-Learn how to write and run search queries on your OpenSearch cluster by using your Python OpenSearch client.
+Learn how to write and run search queries on your OpenSearch cluster by using a Python OpenSearch client.
 We need data to interact with your cluster and make queries.
 We will be using the recipe dataset from Kaggle.

 Pre-requisites